PengfeiFANGanu/Attention-in-Attention-Networks/README.md

 @InProceedings{Fang_2021_PAMI,
-author = {Fang, Pengfei and Zhou, Jieming and Roy, Soumava Kumar and and Pan Ji and Petersson, Lars and Harandi, Mehrtash}, title = {Bilinear Attention Networks for Person Retrieval}, booktitle = {TPAMI}, year = {2021}
+author = {Fang, Pengfei and Zhou, Jieming and Roy, Soumava Kumar and and Pan Ji and Petersson, Lars and Harandi, Mehrtash}, title = {Attention in Attention Networks for Person Retrieval}, booktitle = {TPAMI}, year = {2021}
 }